ksambaiah/Internship/network/basics/lesson02.md

 (192.168.29.40, 23745, 142.250.192.68, 443, tcp)
 We know that 192.168.29.40 is not routable to the internet, how is it able to communicate?

-Router works like Network address translation or NAT device (You will learn later it is called SNAT source network address translation)
+- Router works like Network address translation or NAT device (You will learn later it is called SNAT source network address translation)
-Router has public IP assigned from Internet Service provider Magic happens (192.168.29.40, 23745, 142.250.192.68, 443, tcp)  is sent to the internet as (PublicIPofRouter, 34821, 142.250.192.68, 443, tcp)
+- Router has public IP assigned from Internet Service provider
+- Magic happens (192.168.29.40, 23745, 142.250.192.68, 443, tcp)  is sent to the internet as (PublicIPofRouter, 34821, 142.250.192.68, 443, tcp)
-Router keeps table of 192.168.29.40, 23745 --> PublicIP, 34821
+- Router keeps table of 192.168.29.40, 23745 --> PublicIP, 34821
-Once data received to public IP port number 23745, it will be replaced with 192.168.29.40 Source or originator network address and port is translated so it is called Source NAT
+- Once data received to public IP port number 23745, it will be replaced with 192.168.29.40
+- Source or originator network address and port is translated so it is called Source NAT

+Question1: Find out your system IP and your public IP.
+Question2: Run tracert www.purdue.edu on Windows and traceroute www.purdue.edu
+Question3: Find out default gateway and DNS servers of your system.